-The Radiology Audit Trail provides specific requirements as to which audit events IHE Radiology actors are required to send.
+The Radiology Audit Trail provides specific requirements as to which audit events actors in IHE Radiology domain profiles are required to send.
 It also details the specific format of certain audit events based on the Radiology actor.

 9.6 Audit Trail and Node Authentication Process Flow